qiyfoundation/Qiy-Scheme/use-cases/UC65 Data Provider Records Data Use.md

-# UC42 Access Provider Registers Service Provider
+# UC65 Data Provider Records Data Use

 # Abstract

-This document is the use case specification for use case [UC42 Access Provider Registers Service Provider](UC42%20Access%20Provider%20Registers%20Service%20Provider.md).
+This document is the use case specification for use case [UC65 Data Provider Records Data Use](UC65%20Data%20Provider%20Records%20Data%20Use.md).

 # Contents